J33p3rs/IR/Document_Templates/Playbook_Template.md

 # 1.Purpose
 The Purpose of this document is to describe the steps used to respond to a [Threat Scenario] event.
 # 2. Preparation
+To prepare for a [Threat Scenario] the organisation will need:
+* Detections / logs
+* Process
+* Policies

 # 3. Detection and Analysis
 ## 3.1 Determine if an incident has occured
 |Action | Responsible |